jeremyrchow/lending_club_default_model/README.md

 ## Custom Cost metric

-By summing the average money gained from a paid off loan and subtracting the average money lost on a misclassified loan, w e can optimize the threshold for profits.
+By summing the average money gained from a paid off loan and subtracting the average money lost on a misclassified loan, we can optimize the threshold for profits.

 However, this strategy yields that of the data set in the first place - in other words, the threshold was set to 0 and none of the issued loans were considered defaulted because accepting all loans in the data set maximized profits.
 ## Conclusion